bspeice/speice.io/_drafts/case-study-borrow-checker.md

 At least, that's how I'm approaching it.
 While there are [existing](https://github.com/housleyjk/ws-rs) [implementations](https://github.com/websockets-rs/rust-websocket) of the protocol for Rust, writing a WebSocket library is an opportunity for me to experiment with parser [combinators](https://github.com/Geal/nom) and [generators](https://github.com/kaitai-io/kaitai_struct), and maybe have something to show at the end of it.
 Recently, I've been adding support for Rust to the [Kaitai Struct](http://kaitai.io/) project so that I can generate the parser from a schema, rather than writing one by hand.
 But before we can generate a parser using Kaitai, we need a runtime library.
 This is a typical pattern in code generation; the generated code relies on a "standard library" of functionality similar to how programming languages have their own standard library.

 What makes this parser runtime difficult to implement in Rust is the performance concerns; we don't want to allocate new `Vec<u8>` buffers and copy data around when it's not necessary.
 Especially in networking code, these types of "zero-copy" operations are critical to performance.
 And because we're not interested in modifying the data stream, references make a lot of sense!
 However, that means there's a good potential to hit issues with the borrow checker; making sure all the structures being parsed use the stream correctly is difficult.
-As a result, I hit a lot of issues with the borrow checker, and wanted to detail what I learned about not only how to *avoid* fighting the borrow checker, but how to *work with* the borrow checker.
+As a result, I hit a lot of issues with the borrow checker, and wanted to detail what I learned.

+This article will outline how the Rust runtime has evolved to work within the constraints imposed by the language, and hopefully provide guidance on how to *work with* the borrow checker, rather than just trying to avoid it altogether.

 # Design Inspiration - C++